weller0246/liferay-portal/readme/BREAKING_CHANGES.markdown

 ### What changed?

-Clients who use a MySQL version lower than 5.7.28, especially if they use the auto-downloaded MySQL connector on DXP U37 or higher.
-For those who manually installed MySQL connector 8.0.28 or higher, upgrading MySQL to 5.7.28 or higher is required.
+TLS 1.2 requires updating MySQL to 5.7.28 with MySQL Connector 8.0.29 or above.

 ### Who is affected?

-Clients who use a MySQL version lower than 5.7.28, especially if they use the auto-downloaded MySQL connector on DXP U37 or higher.
-For those who manually installed MySQL connector 8.0.28 or higher, upgrading MySQL to 5.7.28 or higher is required.
+Anyone using a MySQL version lower than 5.7.28, especially if they use the auto-downloaded MySQL connector on DXP U37 or higher.

 ### How should I update my code?